 Then, flag whether you want the table of contents panel to be displayed by default when a user enters the course player page.
 The table of the contents display can be managed directly by the learner by using the panel button on the course player page.
 In the Background Image section, you can upload an image that will display as the background of the course player.
 After uploading an image, flag whether you want to stretch the image to the size of the page, or if you want to keep the aspect ratio and center the image on the course player page.

 Then, use the toggle to decide whether to show or disable the navigation buttons for any training material played in the lightbox view mode.
-Please note that this only applies to the 7.0 theme.
 You can also set this option locally for specific courses in a course’s Advanced Settings area.

 Finally, you can add custom CSS for your HTML Page learning objects.
 In this section, you can copy and paste your CSS classes.
 It will be automatically applied to all of your HTML Page training material.